Welding, cutting and allied processes

 - BCGA TIS 29 - Oxy-fuel gas equipment.
 Selection and assembly

 - BCGA TIS 32 - Acetylene or propane (for welding, cutting and allied processes).

-- BCGA SA 1 - Safety Alert 1 - The hazards of using incorrect regulators on acetylene gas cylinders
+- BCGA SA 1 - Safety Alert 1 - The hazards of using incompatible regulators with acetylene

 - BCGA SA 2 - Safety Alert 2 - Hydrogen and oxygen flames generated from electrolysis of water - Safety devices